suncoast-devs/handbook/lessons/js-dom/lecture.md

 ---

-# Except for winning/losing we are looking pretty good!
+# Except for winning/losing, we are looking pretty good!

-Lets add a counter of the number of moves!
+Let us add a counter of the number of moves!

 ---